hotnAny/forte/README.md

 ## Caveat
 The current version is limited to a few platforms.
 Let me know if you'd like to run Forté on something different.
-* ''The MATLAB setup is specific for Mac OS.''
+* The MATLAB setup is specific for Mac OS.
-* ''The client-server communication currently is set up for Google Chrome only.''
+* The client-server communication currently is set up for Google Chrome only.

 ## Installation
 * Install the latest [MATLAB runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) to run compiled MATLAB application for topology optimization.